joa0-182/joa0-182/README.md

 - 🔥 Learning and studying programming
 - 🔭 I currently work at Zion LogTec as a support developer
-- 🌱 I'm currently studying: C#, .NET, Delphi, Oracle, MySQL, SQL Server.
+- 🌱 I'm currently studying: PL/SQL and Javascript

 <br><br>